 Moreover, business owners now realize that they have access to data and analytical tools that can help them decipher and understand if the experiences they are creating are generating the business results they need, or not.

-Understanding Data to Deliver Return on Experience
+Understanding Data to Deliver ROX

 In its 2019 Global Consumer Insights Survey, PwC focused on both ROI and ROX.